 Expiration Time & Password Protection

 Mozilla has oddly clubbed two options.
 You need to choose both the number of downloads and time for the link to expire.

 - The number of downloads can be either of 1,2,3,5,20,50 and 100.

 - The link expires time can be between 5 minutes, One hour, one day or 7 days.

-Mozilla must have done this to make sure to put a limit on the number of downloads.
-So if you don’t choose wisely, and somebody fails to download, the link can expire.
-It is for those who prefer a lesser number of download count.
+Mozilla must have done this to make sure to limit the number of downloads.
+So if you don’t choose wisely and somebody fails to download it, the link can expire.
+It is for those who prefer a lesser download count.

 Lastly, you can password protect those files if you don’t want anybody else to download it.
 Do note that when you upload a couple of files together, they will be available as one archive files to download on the other side.

 Manage Shared Files on Firefox Send